wizo06/omoide/README.md

 # twitch-archiver
 ```
 cp config/template.toml config/config.toml
 npm i
 ```
+To get the user id of a channel, go to the respective stream and check for `gql` under Network tab of DevTools.

 # Local development
 ```
 npm run dev
 ```

 # Production
 ```
 npm start
 ```
 In a production environment, this repo assumes that a reverse proxy is setup already, and it's pointing to localhost with port `port` from the config file.

 # Limits
 [https://dev.twitch.tv/docs/eventsub](https://dev.twitch.tv/docs/eventsub)